Blog

 v=DMARC1; p=none; rua=mailto:aggregate@justanothercompanyname.com; ruf=mailto:forensic@justanothercompanyname.com; fo=1; pct=100; rf=afrf

-“Don’t take any action on emails that have failed SPF or DKIM authentication.
-I want to collect data on them for analysis and troubleshooting.
-You can send reports on email activity and failed authentications to me at these email addresses.”
+This DMARC record instructs mail servers not to take any action on emails that have failed SPF or DKIM authentication.
+It also instructs that reports on email activity and failed authentications be sent to the specified email addresses.

 10 email authentication best practices